 The National Association of Homebuilder Sentiment Index is a closely watched measure of future building activity

-The National Association of Homebuilders Sentiment Index measures homebuilders’ confidence.
+The National Association of Homebuilders (NAHB) Sentiment Index measures homebuilders’ confidence.
 It gauges builder perceptions of current and future sales of single-family residences and asks builders to characterize the sales as “good,” “fair,” or “poor.”
 It also asks the builders to rate the traffic of prospective buyers as “high to very high,” “average,” or “low to very low.”

 An index level of 50 is considered neutral.
 The index peaked at 71 during the height of the housing bubble—late 2005—and bottomed at eight in early 2009.
 While the index has been steadily rising in the years since it bottomed, it has begun to accelerate.

-Given the strength of second quarter earnings, this report isn’t a surprise.
+Given the strength of first quarter earnings, this report isn’t a surprise.
 Lennar (LEN), KB Home (KBH), Toll Brothers (TOL), Ryland (RYL), and Meritage (MTH) all reported strong earnings.
 The NAHB is forecasting a 29% increase in housing starts this year.

 Implications for homebuilders

-Despite the sentiment index, some builders reported that the increase in interest rates has had a negative effect on orders.
+In spite of the sentiment index, some builders reported that the increase in interest rates has had a negative effect on orders.
 PulteGroup (PHM) and Beazer (BZH)—both geographically diversified builders with a focus on the first-time homebuyer—reported decreased traffic.

 The increase in consumer sentiment is starting to drive more business for homebuilders.
 Housing starts have been so low for so long that there’s some real pent-up demand that will unleash as the economy improves.
 The Homebuilder ETF (XHB) rallied on the news.
 As the job market improves, the first-time homebuyer should re-appear, which would create a wind at homebuilders’ backs.